ntop/PF_RING/doc/modules/dag.rst

 .. code-block:: console

-   sudo ./pfcount -i dag:0
+   ./pfcount -i dag:0

+Please note that in order to open port 0 from the DAG adapter you should specify "dag:0" as interface name, if you want to open stream 2 (default is 0) on port 0 you should specify "dag:0@2".

-If you are installing from repository:
+If you are installing from repository, dag support is already enabled:

 .. code-block:: console

    pfcount -i dag:0

-Please note that in order to open port 0 from the DAG adapter you should specify "dag:0" as interface name, if you want to open stream 2 (default is 0) on port 0 you should specify "dag:0@2".